Early Start Programme

 The Early Start Programme is a one-year preventative intervention scheme offered in selected schools in designated disadvantaged areas.
 The objective of the pre-school programme is to tackle educational disadvantage by targeting children who are at risk of not reaching their potential within the school system.
-The programme is managed, funded and evaluated by the Department of Education and Skills.
+The programme is managed, funded and evaluated by the Department of Education.

 Children must be aged more than 3 years 2 months and less than 4 years 7 months on the 1st day of September of the year in which they are enrolled.

 Children may either be enrolled in Early Start or in the Early Childhood Care and Education (ECCE) Scheme.
 Children are not eligible to be enrolled in both schemes at the same time.

 The Early Start Pre-School Programme was introduced in 1994.
-You can get a list of the schools in the Early Start Programme (pdf) on the Department of Education and Skills website.
+You can get a list of the schools in the Early Start Programme (pdf) on the Department of Education website.

 The aims of Early Start are: